Associate Professor Amy Cosby

 Grant: Competitive Grant (Category 2: Other Public Sector)

-Funding Scheme: Cotton Research & Development Corporation (CRDC)
+Funding Schemes: Cotton Research & Development Corporation (CRDC)

 Total Funding: $361,003.00